yrodro/in-60-seconds/PITCHME.md

 @ul[list-spaced-bullets list-style: none text-09]
 - They can be added together
 - They can be multiplied by scalars (i.e., numbers)
-- The addition and scalar product harmonize toghether (obey the DP)
+- The addition and scalar product harmonize toghether (they obey the DP)
 @ulend
 then these objects behave **Linearly**
 @snapend